 In this article, we talk about why dating apps are so popular today and how to go about entering this high-demand market.
-We’ll have a look at the stages of developing a dating app and tell you how to make an app like Tinder, Badoo, and Happn.
+We’ll have a look at the stages of developing a dating app and tell you how to make a dating app like Tinder, Badoo, and Happn.

 Yet despite the market seeming oversaturated, demand is still high, and niche dating apps are flourishing.
-How can you start a dating app business of your own and what should you expect on the way?
+How can you start a dating app business of your own and what should you expect on the way to build your own dating app?
 Find some answers below.

-- 60% of people ages 18 to 29 have used a dating website or app at least once
+- 49 million Americans have used a dating website or app at least once

 - 66% of dating app users have gone on a date with a person they met online